YestinYang/YestinYang.github.io/_posts/2018-01-08-Python-Packages-for-Data-Science.md

 Natural Language Processing Made Easy - using SpaCy (in Python)

+**DeepSpeech**
-DeepSpeech -- Tensorflow implementation of Speech-to-Text synthesis from Baidu
+- Tensorflow implementation of Speech-to-Text synthesis from Baidu

 ### Spatial Data